 }

-If you wanted to add a parameter to the template, you can use the params
+If you want to add a parameter to the template, you can change the template to use the params directive:

 <%@ params(String name) %>